Woman laying in bed with IVShare on Pinterest

 Mitoxantrone

-The more common side effects of this drug can include:
+Common side effects of this drug include:

 • low WBC levels, which may increase your risk of infections